ky27100/Functional-Light-JS/manuscript/ch3.md

 curriedSum( 1 )( 2 )( 3 )( 4 )( 5 );        // 15
 ```

 The advantage of currying here is that each call to pass in an argument produces another function that's more specialized, and we can capture and use *that* new function later in the program.
-Partial application specifies all the partially applied arguments up front, producing a function that's waiting for all the rest of the arguments **on the next call**.
+Partial application specifies all the partially applied arguments up front, producing a function that's waiting for all the rest of the arguments on the next call.

 If you wanted to use partial application to specify one parameter (or several!) at a time, you'd have to keep calling `partial(..)` again on each successive partially applied function.
 By contrast, curried functions do this automatically, making working with individual arguments one-at-a-time more ergonomic.

-Both currying and partial application use closure to remember the arguments over time until all have been received, and then the original function can be invoked.
+**Both currying and partial application use closure to remember the arguments over time until all have been received, and then the original function can be invoked.**

 ### Visualizing Curried Functions